sumitujjainwal/sumitujjainwal/README.md

 # 💫 About Me:

-I am Currently Pursing PG Diploma in Data Science.
+I am always ready to have new experiences, meet new people, and learn things.
 I am explore new things.
 Find more about my works here.

 ## 🌐 Socials: